mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/README.md

 ## Style of this website

 This documentation website is currently setup with the basics of the [DocFx Material](https://ovasquez.github.io/docfx-material/) style added with the Microsoft logo.
 The combination can be found in **/QuickStart/docfx/template**.
+Support for Mermaid and a copy-code button is added to the custom template as well.
 ```

 ## 4. Compile the companion tools and run them